 If you have sustained a broken wrist, you have a serious condition which needs expert consideration.
 Dr Manish Gupta is a wrist and hand expert and can quickly diagnose your condition to determine the right care for you.

-ORIF stands for Open Reduction Internal Fixation and refers to a using a surgical plate and screws to repair and immobilise a broken bone.
+Surgical ORIF stands for Open Reduction Internal Fixation and refers to using a surgical plate and screws to repair and immobilise a broken bone.

 Post Op Rehab Protocol Dr Gupta uses a clinically proven rehabilitation process for each of his operative procedures.
 Find out more about our broken wrist rehab on our Post-Op Wrist Reduction Rehab Protocol Page.
 If you do not wish to risk serious wrist injury, it is important to see a wrist & hand expert quickly.
 Dr Gupta uses a systematic approach to diagnosis and treatment to help you return to the activities that you love.
 Contact Dr Gupta on 02 9687 8344 or make an online booking here.